 Q: And you returned to Portland!

 A: Yes, I had been working at St. Jack before I left, and when I returned, I started working with the launch of Kask.
 The general manager had come from San Francisco, and had so much enthusiasm.
 I was hired to set up the bar program the way I wanted to, and cultivate the team.
 Dave Shenaut eventually came over from Teardrop.
-But that’s really where the idea of the Scotch Lodge started, where the Black Lodge – its predecessor – started.
+But that’s really where the idea of the recipe for a Scotch Lodge started, where the Black Lodge – its predecessor – started.
 Before that, it was the Log Lady.
 I was going through a Twin Peaks phase of drink making.

 Q: You began your work on Multnomah Whiskey Library after leaving Kask?